sherif2011/docker-admin/README.md

 - Every role has associated permissions.
 - Each user may have some extra permissions (allowed or denied) per tenant over and above its role, user_tenant_permissions table takes care of it.

-For detailed description of database tables and columns, please open lbstarter.dbs in [DbSchema](https://www.dbschema.com/) tool.
+For detailed description of database tables and columns, please open admin.dbs in [DbSchema](https://www.dbschema.com/) tool.

 #### Authentication